 "Stormwater management plan" means a document or compilation of documents containing materials meeting the requirements of Section 1-6 of this Ordinance.

-"Stormwater Pollution Prevention Plan" or "SWPPP" means a document or compilation of documents meeting the requirements of Section 1-5 of this Ordinance, and which include at minimum, an approved erosion and sediment control plan, an approved stormwater management plan, and a pollution prevention plan.
+"Stormwater Pollution Prevention Plan" or "SWPPP" means a document that is prepared in accordance with good engineering practices and that identifies potential sources of pollutants that may reasonably be expected to affect the quality of stormwater discharges from the construction site, and otherwise meets the requirements of this Ordinance.
+In addition the document shall identify and require the implementation of control measures, and shall include, but not be limited to the inclusion of, or the incorporation by reference of, an approved erosion and sediment control plan, an approved stormwater management plan, and a pollution prevention plan.

 "Subdivision" means the same as defined in Section 54-2 in the Code of Craig County, Virginia.

 "Total maximum daily load" or "TMDL" means the sum of the individual wasteload allocations for point sources, load allocations for nonpoint sources, natural background loading and a margin of safety.
 TMDLs can be expressed in terms of either mass per time, toxicity, or other appropriate measure.
 The TMDL process provides for point versus nonpoint source trade-offs.